POLSKIE Version (WORD Format)

 Medical students and nurses also occasionally visit for teaching puposes and may sit with a doctor or nurse to observe a surgery.
 Sometimes we may videotape surgeries for training purposes, but confidentiality is strictly observed and your permission is sought.
 If you do not wish to have an observer or be videod please let the receptionist or doctor know at the time.

-There are nine consulting rooms on ground floor and there is disabled access to a toilet at Guilderfield Road site, and a lift at Baldry Gardens site that provides access to teh first floor consulting rooms.
+There are nine consulting rooms on the ground floor and there is disabled access to a toilet.
+A lift at the Baldry Gardens site provides access to the first floor consulting rooms.

 Help Us To Help You